kat-coding/animalrescue/README.md

 4(view): misspostinfo.html, missing.html, adoptable.html
 ## Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.
-5: this can be view on github.
+5: This can be view on github.
 Also, we have a timetracker.md file in which we documented any time that we worked together that will only show as one person committing to github.
 ## Uses OOP, and utilizes multiple classes, including at least one inheritance relationship.
 6: this is handled in the classes folder